awslabs/aiops-modules/modules/eks/ray-orchestrator/README.md

 - `step_function_timeout` - Step function timeout in minutes.
 Defaults to `360`
 - `data_bucket_name` - Name of the bucket to grant service account permissions to
+- `pvc_name` - Persistent volume claim name.
+Empty by defeault.
+If no PVC is provided, the volume will not be mounted.
+- `dra_export_path` - Persistent volume mount path.
+Defaults to `/ray/export/`.
+Must start with a `/`.
 - `tags` - A dictionary of additional tags to apply to all resources.
 Defaults to None

 ## User Guide